New wave music: 1970s: Origins and breakthrough

-In England, the terms "post-punk" and "new musick" were coined by music journalist Jon Savage in the November 26, 1977 issue of Sounds in an article titled "New Musick: Devo Look Into the Future!" to describe a strain of bands that were moving passed the garage rock conventions of punk rock and incorporating wider influences.
-The terms "post-punk" and "new wave" were used interchangeably to describe these groups before the genres perceptibly narrowed, some artists adopted synthesizers.
+In England, the terms "post-punk" and "new musick" were popularized and coined by Sounds magazine.
+Music journalists Jane Suck and Jon Savage published editorials in the 26 November 1977 issue of Sounds entitled "New Musick" to describe a strain of bands that were moving past the garage rock conventions of punk rock and incorporating wider influences.
+The terms "post-punk" and "new wave" were used interchangeably to describe these groups before the genres perceptibly narrowed, as some artists adopted synthesizers.
 In London, artists such as Ultravox, Elvis Costello and Gary Numan's Tubeway Army later released influential new wave albums during this period.
 While punk rock wielded a major influence on the popular music scene in the UK, in the US it remained a fixture of the underground.

 By the end of 1977, "new wave" had replaced "punk" as the term for new underground music in the UK.
 In early 1978, XTC released the single "This Is Pop" as a direct response to tags such as "new wave".
 Songwriter Andy Partridge later stated of bands such as themselves who were given those labels; "Let's be honest about this.
 This is pop, what we're playing ... don't try to give it any fancy new names, or any words that you've made up, because it's blatantly just pop music.
 We were a new pop group.
 That's all."